jasylwong/learn-enough-rails/README.md

 #### 8.2 Logging in
 Modules allow using functions across multiple controllers and views.
 Helper modules are auto included in Rails views.
+##### 8.2.1 The log_in method
+reset_session prevents session fixation hack attacks User.find(id) raises an exception if user id doesn't exist. .find_by(id: id) returns nil instead.
+Memoization: remembering variable assignments from one method invocation to the next
+##### 8.2.3 Changing the layout links

 #### 8.3 Logging out
 492